 This disorder is common with aging dogs that have been exposed to untreated anxiety for a long period of time.
 Well, it cannot be emphasized how harmful anxiety can be for your dog.
 Just like humans, dogs have emotions of anxiety, fear, and happiness.

-Separation anxiety is common in dogs that are left alone at home with nothing to do but wait for his master.
+separation anxiety is common in dogs that are left alone at home with nothing to do but wait for their master.
 Modern lifestyle requires most of us to go to work all day, leaving our pups at home all alone.
 Over time, your dog may develop anxiety related to the fear of being alone which might lead to depression if you do not address the conditions.

 With innovative depression, your dog will experience difficulty in learning and obeying the commands you have spent your life teaching him.
 How disappointing, right?
 Other symptoms of this condition may include wandering, lethargy, sleep-wake disorders, and also soiling your house.